DanStough/blorp/README.md

 1. Re-enable local development without a registry when the [bug is fixed in skaffold](https://github.com/GoogleContainerTools/skaffold/issues/7992)
 1. Make consul build faster
 1. Make applications re-deploy sidecars
+1. Make branches in repo for different consul versions or scenarios